Jennifer Palmer BSc MSc PhD

 - Faculty of Infectious and Tropical Diseases

-Jen teaches on the MSc modules, Designing Disease Control Programmes in Developing Countries and Analysis & Design of Research Studies and the short courses, Understanding an Eye Health System to Achieve Vision2020 and Tropical Ophthomology.
-She is a course tutor for the in-house MSc Control of Infectious Diseases and has developed course content for the distance-learning Infectious Diseases masters.
+Jen teaches on the MSc modules, Designing Disease Control Programmes in Developing Countries; Conflict & Health; and the short courses, Understanding an Eye Health System to Achieve Vision2020; and Tropical Ophthomology.
+She is a course tutor for the in-house MSc Control of Infectious Diseases and MSc Public Health for Eye Care and has developed course content for the distance-learning Infectious Diseases masters.

-Her previous research has included: development of a method to estimated refugee/IDP populations using satellite imagery and a study on the sustainability of physical rehabilitation health systems in fragile states (Somaliland, Nepal, Cambodia, Sierra Leone & Liberia) with Handicap International.
+Her previous research has included: development of a method to estimated refugee/IDP populations using satellite imagery; a study on the sustainability of physical rehabilitation health systems in fragile states (Somaliland, Nepal, Cambodia, Sierra Leone & Liberia) with Handicap International; and providing social science support on malaria-related projects with the ACT Consortium.

 Jen is broadly interested in the implementation of health programmes in conflict-affected and emergency settings and is a member of the Public Health in Humanitarian Crises Group at the school.